An algebra over the operad of posets and structural binomial identities: Representability of posets

-Now, we verify that $f$ satisfy the restrictions from Ehrhart theory listed on \cite{class} as well as Lemma~\ref{lemma:nullity}.
+Now, we verify that $f$ satisfy the restrictions from Ehrhart theory listed on \cite{class}.

 The next step is to choose representatives of Doppelg\"{a}ngers.
-We restrict the number of candidate words by using the 2--$\operad$ structure under the rule: Any $n$-corolla counts as $n-1$ uses of $\mu$.
+We restrict the number of candidate words by using the 2--$\operad$ structure under the rule: Any $n$-corolla counts as $n-1$ uses of $*$.

-After that, in a loop: \begin{itemize} \item we evaluate a candidate words $\{w\}$ only on the terms $(i,a_i,k,a_k)$ using Algorithm~\ref{alg:test}. \item for $w$ that passed the algorithm we compute $w(\zetaf[1])$.
-This can be done evaluating from top to bottom as in \cite{algo}. \item If any poset passes this step, we use \cite{survey} to find the remaining Doppelg\"{a}ngers.
-Then we stop the algorithm, otherwise we continue the loop. \end{itemize}
+After that, in a loop: \begin{itemize} \item We evaluate a candidate word $\{w\}$ only on the terms $(f_{i_0},i_0,f_{i_j},i_j)$ of $f$ using Algorithm~\ref{alg:test}. \item For $w$ that passed the algorithm we compute $w(\zetaf[1])$.
+This can be done evaluating from top to bottom as in \cite{algo}. \item If any poset passes this step, we use \cite{survey} to find the remaining Doppelg\"{a}nger posets and we stop the algorithm.
+Otherwise we continue the loop until there are no more posets candidates. \end{itemize}

 \end{proof}